 In order for the words excluding its conflicts of law provisions to be meaningful, the following criteria should be met cumulatively:

-neither the private international law rules of the chosen law nor those of the lex fori (i.e. the law of the country where the court is located) may reject renvoi.
+1. neither the private international law rules of the chosen law nor those of the lex fori (i.e. the law of the country where the court is located) may reject application of the private-international-law-concept of ‘renvoi’.
 If the private international law rules of the lex fori do, the court will, after applying its own private international law rules, refuse a renvoi (if any) by the private international law rules of the chosen law;

-the applied private international law rules should not permit contracting parties to choose the applicable contract law themselves because if they do, such a choice-of-law clause would already be conclusive; and
+2. the applied private international law rules should not permit contracting parties to choose the applicable contract law themselves because if they do, such a choice-of-law clause would already be conclusive, and

-if the previous two criteria are met, the court must not determine that the parties actually intended to apply the chosen law (e.g. because they wrote this down) or that they had a legally valid other justification for the chosen law.
+if these two criteria are met, the court must take a major step of sidepassing the parties, by not determining that they actually intended to apply the chosen law (e.g. because they wrote this down) or that they had a legally valid other justification for the chosen law.

 Do you see how highly exceptional if not completely hypothetical the facts of a particular contract must be in order for the words excluding its conflicts of law provisions to make any sense?